hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 # Team

-This project is developed by a multidisciplinary team of robotics researchers and engineers.
+This project is organized by an interdisciplinary team of doctoral and master's students, with each member contributing based on their respective areas of expertise.

 - **Hang Xingchen (Project Lead)** – Specializes in robotic arm control, inverse kinematics, YOLO integration, and LLM-based system design.
-Former research assistant with experience in government presentations
+Former research assistant with experience in government presentations.
   *Master’s student, Kobe University.*
+  *The University of Tokyo.*

 - **Li Tianyang** – Responsible for 3D modeling (CAD/SolidWorks), robot mechanical design, and prototyping.
 Also works on YOLO-based object grasping and inverse kinematics tuning.
   *Master’s student, Kobe University.*